kylecraner-personal/cloud-cost-calculator/README.md

   # Cost Calculator App

   This is a code bundle for Cost Calculator App.
 It helps calculate costs!
+It also has a database!

   ## Running the code